Finaxys/copilot-clean-code-tutorial/README.md

 generate one unit test to
 1. verify that ProductController invokes ProductService to find product by id
-2. assertThat actualResponse body is equal to expectedProduct test method name should be should_invoke_product_service_to_find_product_by_id
+2. assertThat actualResponse status is equal to 200

-use Mockito to mock method ProductService, do not use @Mock or @InjectMock user AssertJ to compare actual and expected response do not use setUp method
+3. assertThat actualResponse body is equal to expectedProduct test method name should be should_invoke_product_service_to_find_product_by_id

-ProductService must be injected in ProductController by constructor productService and productController variables must be final test class and test method must be of scope package
+use Mockito to mock method ProductService, do not use @Mock or @InjectMock use AssertJ to compare actual and expected response do not use setUp method use ProductDTO constructor to initiate expectedProduct ProductService must be injected in ProductController by constructor productService and productController variables must be final test class and test method must be of scope package